-4.0 ENVIRONMENTAL CONSEQUENCES 32

-4.1.
-Introduction 32

-4.2.
-Management Options 32

-4.2.1 Limited Entry Options 32

-4.2.1.1 ACTION 1.
-Initial eligibility is limited to owners of boats/vessels that can:

-(a) demonstrate any landings of species in the snapper grouper management

-unit in 1993, 1994, 1995 or 1996 (as of 8/20/96); and (b) had a valid snapper

-grouper permit any time during the period from $2/11/96$ through $2/11/97$ .

-Vessels landing at least 1,000 pounds of species in the snapper grouper

-management unit in any of these years receive a transferable permit.
-All

-other vessels receive a non-transferable permit and are limited to a 225 ~ 4

-pound trip limit

-4.2.2 Additional Measures

-4.2.2.1 ACTION 2.
-Redefine overfishing and optimum yield 54

-4.2.2.2 ACTION 5.
-Anow use of one balt her up to 50 feet long by 10 feet high with a stretched mesh size of 1.5" or smaller. allow one net per boat. also

-allow possession and use of cast nets for catching bait 61

-4.2.2.3 ACTION 4.
-Species within the snapper grouper management unit (whether 01

-whole or fillets) caught in Bahamian waters in accordance with Bahamian

-law may be possessed aboard a vessel in the South Atlantic EEZ and landed

-in the U.S. provided the vessel is in transit from the Bahamas and valid

-Bahamian fishing and cruising permits are onboard .
-62

-4.3.
-Research Needs

-4.4.
-Unavoidable Adverse Effects

-4.5.
-Relationship of Short-term Uses and Long-term Productivity4.6.
-Irreversible and Irretrievable Commitments of Resources

-4.6.
-Infeversible and infetrievable Communents of Resources

-4.7.1 Damage to Ocean and Coastal Habitats

-4.7.1 Damage to Ocean and Coastal Habitats

-4.7.3 Endangered Species and Marine Mammals

-4.7.4 Cumulative Effects

-4.7.5 Effects of Fishery on Human Environment

-4.8.
-Public and Private Costs .
-67

-4.9 Effects on Small Businesses: Initial Regulatory Flexibility Analysis .
-67

-5.0 LIST OF PREPARERS .71

-6.0 LIST OF AGENCIES AND ORGANIZATIONS .
-71

-7.0 OTHER APPLICABLE LAW .
-73

-7.1 Vessel Safety .
-73

-7.2 Coastal Zone Consistency .
-73

-7.3 Endangered Species and Marine Mammal Acts

-7.4 Paperwork Reduction Act

-7.5 Federalism .75

-7.6 National Environmental Policy Act .
-75
+4.0 ENVIRONMENTAL CONSEQUENCES 32 4.1.
+Introduction 32 4.2.
+Management Options 32 4.2.1 Limited Entry Options 32 4.2.1.1 ACTION 1.
+Initial eligibility is limited to owners of boats/vessels that can: (a) demonstrate any landings of species in the snapper grouper management unit in 1993, 1994, 1995 or 1996 (as of 8/20/96); and (b) had a valid snapper grouper permit any time during the period from 2/11/96 through 2/11/97.
+Vessels landing at least 1,000 pounds of species in the snapper grouper management unit in any of these years receive a transferable permit.
+All other vessels receive a non-transferable permit and are limited to a 225 pound trip limit 34 4.2.2 Additional Measures 4.2.2.1 ACTION 2.
+Redefine overfishing and optimum yield 4.2.2.2 ACTION 3.
+Allow use of one bait net up to 50 feet long by 10 feet high with a stretched mesh size of 1.5" or smaller. allow one net per boat. also allow possession and use of cast nets for catching bait 61 4.2.2.3 ACTION 4.
+Species within the snapper grouper management unit (whether whole or fillets) caught in Bahamian waters in accordance with Bahamian law may be possessed aboard a vessel in the South Atlantic EEZ and landed in the U.S. provided the vessel is in transit from the Bahamas and valid Bahamian fishing and cruising permits are onboard.
+62 Danianium risining unu or accessor for the control of the control 4.3.
+Research Needs 63 4.4.
+Unavoidable Adverse Effects 63 4.5.
+Relationship of Short-term Uses and Long-term Productivity 64 4.6.
+Irreversible and Irretrievable Commitments of Resources 64 4.7.
+Effects of the Fishery on the Environment 4.7.1 Damage to Ocean and Coastal Habitats 64 4.7.2 Public Health and Safety 4.7.3 Endangered Species and Marine Mammals 4.7.4 Cumulative Effects 66 4.7.5 Effects of Fishery on Human Environment 4.8.
+Public and Private Costs 4.9 Effects on Small Businesses: Initial Regulatory Flexibility Analysis 67 5.0 LIST OF PREPARERS 71 6.0 LIST OF AGENCIES AND ORGANIZATIONS 71 7.0 OTHER APPLICABLE LAW 73 7.1 Vessel Safety 73 7.2 Coastal Zone Consistency 73 7.3 Endangered Species and Marine Mammal Acts 7.4 Paperwork Reduction Act 7.5 Federalism 7.6 National Environmental Policy Act